John Reed Clubs: 1933

 In early 1933, the JRCs took a strong stance against Hitler and the rising tide of Fascism in Europe.

 In mid-1933, the JRCs held a second national conference.
 Attendees include: Jack Conroy, Meridel Le Sueur, Alan Calmer, Orrick Johns, Joe Jones, Nelsen Algren, William Phillips, Philip Rahv, Alfred Hayes, Gilbert Rocke, Jan Wittenber, Mike Gold, Richard Wright, Alexander Trachtenberg, A.B.
 Magil, Jack S. Balch, Joseph North.

-1934

-On August 25, 1934, speakers of the Carmel citizens' committee directly accused the JRC of being a communistic organization.
-Byington Ford chairman of the committee, read reports from the national committees and showed charts seized in recently raided communist headquarters.
-Ford headed the citizens' committee to oppose the JRC and their activities.

 Dissolution

 In 1936, the John Reed Clubs dissolved into the American Artists' Congress by order of the Communist Party USA.

 Organization

 The John Reed Club's slogan was "Art is a weapon in the class struggle."

 Headquarters

 In May 1930, the headquarters for the John Reed Club was 102 West Fourteenth Street, New York City.
 In 1932, its location was 63 West Fifteenth Street, New York City.

 Chapters

 New York City and Los Angeles were the two centers of writer-members.

 In 1931, there were 13 JRC chapters.
 Chapters peaked at thirty.
 From New York, it spread to Chicago, Detroit, San Francisco, Boston, and other cities.
 The Boston chapter was cofounded by writer Eugene Gordon.